1st SS Division, “Leibstandarte SS~Adolf Hitler”:

 This uniform was generally based on the Heer Field uniform but did utilize the slanting slash side pockets and a black and silver stripe piped collar as the rest of the tunic.

-Note the bottom picture of a helmet, This is the early pattern “Palm Tree” pattern and is just one of the various types of covers in the collection and fits here I think, and could also be a good reference for other uniforms in the section.
+Note the bottom picture of the helmet, is a great example of the early “SS-Palm Tree Pattern” (with the Green side-out, the other various browns, and oranges, and is just one of the many types of SS-camouflage pattern covers in the collection and fits here I think, and could also be a good reference for other uniforms in the section.

 Housed in the former Imperial Prussian cadet barracks in Berlin-Lichterfelde by 1937 had reached Standarten size.
 This SS-Untersturmführer wears the earliest style of Feldgrau uniform introduced in that year.
 Cut in the style of the black SS-Service Uniform it has an open collar for wear with a brown shirt and black tie, four button front with slash cut lower pockets.

-This style uniform introduced the double, Heer style, shoulder boards with brass LAH ciphers along with officer grade collar insignia.
+The VT-style uniform introduced the double, Heer-style, shoulder boards with the use of brass LAH ciphers along with officer grade collar insignia.
 The SS armband has been replaced with SS-national insignia and an officer grade cuff-title is worn on the French cuff.
 The SS-Schrimmütz with standard pattern eagle and Totenkopf are worn along with breeches, SS-officer’s belt with cross-strap, and ridding boots.

 Following taking part in Unternehmen Barbarossa as part of Heeresgruppe Süd